KYUSHU UNIVERSITYe教員ハンドブック

 ○Harassment complaint consultation and complaint filing

-Harassment consultation personnel (department counselors) are stationed in each campus.
-Depending on the consultation content, the Office for Harassment Prevention and Counseling and the harassment consultation personnel in each campus will collaborate.
-The names and contact information of the consultation personnel are posted on the university’s website.
+Also, harassment consultation personnel (department counselors) are stationed in each campus.
+Depending on the nature of the consultation, the Harassment Prevention Office and the harassment consultation officers at each campus will cooperate and work together.